 Dine at The Cargo Hold

-If you choose to visit uShaka Marine World, you must have lunch or dinner at The Cargo Hold.
-The Cargo Hold is located on board the infamous Phantom Ship.
-Dine in fine style surrounded by sharks and the deep blue in one of Durban’s most remarkable settings.
-Enjoy some of the spiciest, fruitiest and most exotic flavors procured from the freshest produce in KwaZulu-Natal.
-Sample expertly prepared meals while witnessing the beautiful ocean view and the sharks swimming in the tank.
-Try the grilled crayfish or langoustines, a mouth-watering dish prepared with herbs, spices, lemon and olive oil.
+If you choose to visit uShaka Marine World, be sure to book in for lunch or dinner at The Cargo Hold, located on board the infamous Phantom Ship, where guests can dine in fine style surrounded by the deep blue in one of Durban’s most remarkable settings.
+Enjoy some of the spiciest, fruitiest and most exotic flavors procured from the freshest produce in KwaZulu-Natal, and sample expertly prepared meals while witnessing the beautiful ocean view and the sharks swimming in the tank.
+Try the grilled crayfish or langoustines, a mouthwatering dish prepared with herbs, spices, lemon and olive oil.